ashumeow/filtered_websocket/README.md

 Filtered WebSocket
 ===================

-A straight forward framework for implementing websocket servers via filter chains.
+Most websocket server implementations rely on inheritance for extending functionality, which is usually fine, but after implementing several servers myself I decided that there was (for my use cases) a more DRY way to go about it.
+Filtered WebSocket is the result; a straight forward framework for implementing websocket servers via filter chains.
+Using this method filters are like building blocks, with each one adding some new behavior to an existing server instance.
+Building complex behaviors is as easy as importing new modules, which automatically add themselves to the filter chain associated with some server event.

 *features:*